fbn776/MatrixKt/README.md

 1 2
 3 4
 ```
+The `Matrix` class takes in 3 parameters, all of which are required.<br>
+The first parameter is the values/elements of matrix itself.
+This is a 1D uniform `Array` with size of `rows * cols`<br>
+The second is the number of rows of the matrix.<br>
+The third is the number of columns of the matrix.<br>

+    Note: If the no of rows and cols doesn't match the size of the array.
+An error is thrown

-For getting values like the number of rows, columns, size, elemenet at (i,j) etc. Use;
+For getting values like the number of rows, columns, size, element at (i,j) etc. Use;
 ```kotlin
 //Number of rows of the matrix val rows = matrix1.rows //2